zhanglab/psamm/docs/tutorial/import_export.rst

 Exchange
 ~~~~~~~~

-The medium file is where you can designate the boundary conditions for the
+The exchange file is where you can designate the boundary conditions for the
 model.
 The compartment of the exchange compounds can be designated using the
 ``compartment`` tag, and if omitted, the extracellular compartment (`e`) will
 be assumed.
 An example of the exchange file can be seen below.